Gee Scott

-Gee Scott Jr. (born December 28, 2000) is an American professional football tight end.
-He played college football for the Ohio State Buckeyes.
-He went undrafted in the 2025 NFL draft and signed with the New England Patriots as an undrafted free agent.
+Gee Scott Jr. (born December 28, 2000) is an American professional football wide receiver.
+He played college football for the Ohio State Buckeyes and has also been a member of the NFL's New England Patriots.
+He was selected by the Columbus Aviators during the 2026 UFL free agent draft.

 Early life

-Scott attended Eastside Catholic School in Sammamish, Washington.
-He was rated as a four-star recruit and the 70th-best player in the class of 2020, receiving offers from schools such as Florida, Florida State, Washington, and Wisconsin.
+Scott was born on December 28, 2000, in Seattle, Washington.
+He attended Eastside Catholic School in Sammamish, Washington, where he was rated as a four-star recruit and the 70th-best player in the class of 2020, receiving offers from schools such as Florida, Florida State, Washington, and Wisconsin.
 Scott committed to play college football for the Ohio State Buckeyes.

 College career

 As a freshman in 2020, Scott appeared in three games while recording no statistics.
 In 2021, he hauled in five receptions for 42 yards.
 In week six of the 2022 season, Scott recorded his first collegiate touchdown in a win over Michigan State.
 He finished the 2022 season with five receptions for 28 yards.
 During the 2023 season, Scott notched ten receptions for 70 yards and a touchdown.